GintasS/Principles-of-Synthetic-Biology/README.md

 #### Engineering Pulse Characteristics

 In this segment, Ron discussed the experimental data for the pulse generator system and a model for the pulse characteristics.
 The experimental data (presented in the left panel) is the result of testing several different pulse generator constructs.
-High-throughput genetic assembly methods allow the creation of many circuit variants, which -- due to the current uncertainty in biological system design -- is one of the best ways to get functional genetic circuits.
+High-throughput genetic assembly methods allow the creation of many circuit variants, which - due to the current uncertainty in biological system design -- is one of the best ways to get functional genetic circuits.

 Two aspects of the pulse response were emphasized: the amplitude (or gain) and duration.
 The initial design that was attempted showed no pulse response at all.
-In order to understand why, the researchers built a mathematical model to describe the system, and ultimately used it to identify the key parameters affecting the pulse gain.
+In order to understand why, the researchers built a mathematical model to describe the system and ultimately used it to identify the key parameters affecting the pulse gain.
 The pulse gain is the amplitude of the pulse response relative to the background levels of GFP (averaged for all cells).

 ### Nature's devices

 In the "development" of regulatory networks in cells, the designer is evolution.
-We know that due to the driver of natural selection / survival of the fittest, organisms are not composed of completely random networks; the constant pressure to survive and be efficient means that only certain network structures are selected for or **enriched**.
+We know that due to the driver of natural selection/survival of the fittest, organisms are not composed of completely random networks; the constant pressure to survive and be efficient means that only certain network structures are selected for or **enriched**.
 We seek to identify these common patterns of network connections (topologies) because they are likely to have useful functionalities.

 So far, there have been two major approaches to studying regulatory networks in cells.
 In the **bottom-up** or reductionist approach, knockout or overexpression of particular elements is performed to study the relative increase/decrease in expression of downstream elements in a pathway or interaction network.
-So if we wanted to understand the interaction between  X  and  Y , we could knockout  X  and observe the expression of  Y .
-If  Y  increased in its expression, then we could hypothesize that  X⊣Y .
+So if we wanted to understand the interaction between X and Y, we could knockout X and observe the expression of Y. If Y increased in its expression, then we could hypothesize that X⊣Y.

 #### Coherent feed-forward loops (cFFLs)

 Let us define a feed-forward loop as a network motif where one node regulates two or more branches that later converge at a downstream node.
 Simply put, feed-forward loops are defined by multiple edges or unique paths connecting two nodes.
 In their work, Shmoolik and Uri classified all different types of FFLs with three elements (the simplest possible FFLs).

 Coherent feed-forward loops (cFFLs) are FFLs with consistent logic from one branching node to the other.
-That is: if one branch is outputting a "HIGH" signal, the other branch should also ultimately produce a "HIGH" signal (or both branches produce a "LOW" signal).
+That is: if one branch is outputting a "HIGH" signal, the other branch should also ultimately produce a "HIGH" signal (or both branches produce a "LOW" signal.)
 Let's examine a couple of the coherent FFLs in the segment video above to cement this notion.

 #### Incoherent feed-forward loops (iFFLs)